 “Bullets, blades, bombs, beauty, and babes.
 If it’s capable of destruction or distraction, it’s fair game, “ - Coyote Ragtime Show Trailer

 If there’s one thing that’s undeniably true about Coyote Ragtime Show (CRS), it’s that this series is more than comfortable in its own skin.
 Never hesitant, never compromising, Coyote Ragtime Show is completely aware of its identity and wholeheartedly flaunts it in full display; an over-the-top shootout, whether aerial, spatial, or groundbound, is guaranteed with every episode.
 Often referred to as a cross between Cowboy Bebop and Ocean’s Eleven (I’d throw in the Fast and the Furious franchise for good measure), Coyote Ragtime Show

-is an exhilarating and memorable adventure of a motley gang of space outlaws (aka “Coyotes”) with its fair share of comedic moments.
-The best of these is in episode 5, where the Coyotes masquerade as salesman of Hawaiian t-shirts (The English dub skydives into this little charade with gusto).
-However, flashy explosions and dramatic heists remain to be CRS’ modus operandi.
+is an exhilarating and memorable adventure of a motley gang of space outlaws (aka “Coyotes”) with its fair share of comedic moments but flashy explosions and dramatic heists are undoubtedly CRS' bread and butter.

 (Coyote Ragtime Show, please stay in your lane).